matloff/fasteR/README.md

 ```

 The categorical variable here is **supp**, the name the creator of this
-dataset chose for the supplement.
+dataset chose for the supplement column.
 We see that there are two categories
 (*levels*), either orange juice or Vitamin C.

 Factors can sometimes be a bit tricky to work with, but the above is